PanyiDong/InsurAutoML/README.md

 >
 > 6. Regression/Classification: perform regression/classification models to fit the datasets.

 Save and load the models: To save reproduction time, when the optimal model/hyperparameter settings are configured, all settings will be stored as a `model` file (`pickle` file).
 Next time when AutoML pipeline starts training, it will detect whether the `model` file exists and only fit the optimal pipeline, which can save the training time (for optimization).
 On test dataset Employee Future prediction, the over 3 minutes training time can be reduced to 2.1 seconds reproduction time.
+Fitted models, preprocessed train/test datasets, hyperparameter settings for each trials will also by stored in `tmp` folders for inspection.
+(Both `model` and `tmp` are changeable arguments if you prefer other names.)

 ### Configuration